Rubusch/linux-c/010__basics/25__ioctl-signal/README.md

 handler and sigaction.
 The action is ending the program.
 Unloading the kernelspace module unregisters the chardev.

-A better example would be as on www.embedtronicx.com the interrupt handler in kernelspace to send the signal (event) to the userspace application.
+A better example would be as on www.embedtronicx.com (references) the interrupt handler in kernelspace to send the signal (event) to the userspace application.
 Anyway simulating hardware interrupts seemed more tedious, than (mis-)using a read event on a chardev.

-The source was tested compiled and running on 5.4.75.

 ## Usage

 ```
-$ sudo insmod helloioctl.ko
+# insmod helloioctl.ko

-$ sudo ./ioctl.elf
+# ./ioctl.elf
     APP: device name: '/dev/lothars_chardev_device'
     APP: writing to ioctl (register application) 44
     APP: waiting for signal...